-Airfares and Hotel Rates in Summer
+Airfares and Hotel Rates in Germany in Summer

-- June: Average low 51° F, Average high 72° F
+- June: Average low 51-degrees F / Average high 72-degrees F

-- July: Average low 54° F, Average high 76° F
+- July: Average low 54-degrees F / Average high 76-degrees F

-- August: Average low 55° F, Average high 76° F
+- August: Average low 55-degrees F / Average high 76-degrees F

-Events and Festivals in Germany during Summer
+Events and Festivals in Germany

-Between July and August, almost every German city organizes a city festival (Stadtfest).
-Locals of all ages enjoy open-air concerts, fun rides, fireworks, and lots of food and drink in the heart of their city.
-It is a great experience for travelers to take part in these free festivities and soak up the local flavor.
+Between July and August, almost every German city organizes a stadtfest.
+Locals of all ages enjoy live music, carnival rides, fireworks, and lots of food and drink.
+Travelers should take part in these free festivities and soak up the local flavor.
 Harbor cities usually have a seaside version called a hafenfest centering on the water.

 What to Eat and Drink in Germany in Summer